-Once you reach the green fire hydrant on the right side of the street, look to the right.
+Once you reach the green fire hydrant, look to the right.
 See the bright yellow door?
-It’s a relic of the happier, thinner, healthier days of this street.
+It’s a relic of the happier, healthier days of this street.
 The tattoo it doesn’t regret.
 It’s locked, but you can reach in through the broken window.
 I’m inside.

 It’s likely you will find a couple making out on the steps.
 Ignore them.
 Quickly.
 It escalates.
 Trust me.
 Keep walking.
 Quickly.
 No. Quicker.